clicon/clixon-docs/backend.rst

 that function will be called.

 There may be several callbacks for the same RPC.
-The order the callbacks are registered.
-The order is:
+The order the callbacks are registered are as follows:

 1. plugin_init
 2. backend_rpc_init (where system callbacks are registered)